 So your overall exposure time will be different depending on how close your light is to the screen, how powerful your light is and what brand emulsion you are using.
 If there are manufacturers guidelines on light distance from the screen, follow them, it will give you a starting point.
-If you need a bit of guidance on this, drop us a line and we'll try and give you your best starting points.
+If you need a bit of guidance on this, drop us a line and we'll try and suggest your best starting points.

 For this example we're going to say that we estimate the exposure time to be about 13 minutes.
 But we'll test from 16-11 minutes, because we're not totally sure and want to make sure we find out!

 Take a screen, mark on the frame, on the side you'll have the transparency, (print side) a line every inch.
 You could use masking tape and mark the tape if you don't want to mark the screen.

 The idea is that we are going to cover the screen with something that will not let light through, a large piece of black card works well, as you can maneuver this under the piece of glass.
 We will use the card to allow part of the screen to be exposed for longer than others.

 As we're testing from 16-11 minutes, on the screen, give each inch mark it's own unit of time, starting at 16 minutes, working down to 11 minutes.